ubernostrum/django-registration/docs/install.rst

 download page <https://www.djangoproject.com/download/>`_, which offers convenient packaged downloads and installation instructions.

-The |version| release of ``django-registration`` supports Django 1.8 and 1.9, on any Python version supported by those versions of Django:
+The |version| release of ``django-registration`` supports Django 1.8, 1.9, and 1.10, on the following Python versions:

 * Django 1.8 suports Python 2.7, 3.3, 3.4 and 3.5.

 * Django 1.9 supports Python 2.7, 3.4 and 3.5.

+* Django 1.10 supports Python 2.7, 3.4 and 3.5.

-It is expected that ``django-registration`` |version| will also work with Django 1.10 and Python 3.6 once they are released.
+It is expected that ``django-registration`` |version| will work without modification on Python 3.6 once it is released.

 .. important:: **Python 3.2**

-   Although Django 1.8 supported Python 3.2 at the time of its release, the Python 3.2 series has reached end-of-life, and as a result support for Python 3.2 has been dropped from ``django-registration`` as of |version|.
+   Although Django 1.8 supported Python 3.2 at the time of its release, the Python 3.2 series has reached end-of-life, and as a result support for Python 3.2 has been dropped from ``django-registration``..

 Normal installation